MicrosoftDocs/azure-devops-docs/docs/report/dashboards/dashboard-permissions.md

 ::: moniker-end

 ::: moniker range="azure-devops"

 - If you haven't been added as a team member, [get added now](/azure/devops/organizations/security/add-users-team-project).
-- Anyone with access to a project, including [stakeholders](/azure/devops/organizations/security/get-started-stakeholder), can view dashboards.
+- All members of the Project Valid Users group can view dashboards.
 - To add, edit, or manage a team dashboard, you must have **Basic** access or greater and be a [team admin](/azure/devops/organizations/settings/add-team-administrator), a project admin, or have dashboard permissions.
 In general, you need to be a team member for the currently selected team to edit dashboards.
 - To add, edit, or manage project dashboards, you must have **Basic** access or greater, a project admin, or have dashboard permissions.
 In general, you need to be a team member for the currently selected team to edit dashboards.